psychotimmy/aoc2023-cpm/README.md

 Day11-1.pas - runs in 14 minutes 56 seconds using the puzzle data.

-Day11-2.pas - takes 1 minute 18 seconds for the universe to be created and expanded; 4 minutes 50 seconds for the 441 galaxy pairs of galaxy 1 to be evaluated and is likely to take somewhere in the order of a day for a complete run.
+Day11-2.pas - takes 1 minute 43 seconds for the 441 galaxy pairs of galaxy 1 to be evaluated and is likely to take somewhere in the order of 2.5 hours for a complete run.
 The main difference between the two parts is the speed of BIGILIB.PAS as the algorithm is otherwise identical.

 Day13-1.pas - runs in 26 seconds using the puzzle data.